PostHog/posthog.com/contents/apps/sentry-connector/docs.md

     - sentry connector
 ---

-## What does this Sentry plugin do?
+## What does the Sentry Connector do?

-Our Sentry integration is a two-way integration which works on Javascript & Python.
+Our Sentry Connector integration is a two-way integration which works on Javascript & Python.

 Once installed, it will:
 - Add a direct link in Sentry to the profile of the person affected in PostHog.